What Are Orthodontic Appliances?

-Elastics: Elastics, or rubber bands, can improve your bite when worn with metal braces or Invisalign.
+- Elastics: Elastics, or rubber bands, can improve your bite when worn with metal braces or Invisalign clear aligners.
 You should wear your rubber bands as Dr. Lee instructs you to achieve the best results.

-Palatal Expander: The palatal expander widens the upper jaw by placing gentle pressure on the upper molars.
-Dr. Lee will explain how you can adjust your expander to create more space in the jaw.
+- Palatal Expander: The palatal expander is an orthodontic appliance that works to widen the upper jaw in growing children.
+This is accomplished by placing gentle pressure on the maxillary suture which in turn can correct crossbites and create additional space for crowded teeth.
+Dr Lee will explain to you how to adjust your expander to create more space in the jaw.

-Positioners: Positioners can be used to complete the final movements of an orthodontic treatment.
-Patients usually only need to wear this appliance for four to eight weeks.
+- Positioners: Positioners can be used to complete the final movements of an orthodontic treatment.
+Patients usually only need to wear this appliance for 4–8 weeks.

 - Dental Retainers: Retainers can be removable or fixed.
 They are used to hold your teeth and jaw in their new and improved positions, so you can maintain your flawless smile for a lifetime.
 It is important to wear your retainers consistently to avoid regression of your treatment.